abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 As code is stored in git, no usernames, timestamps, states (e.g. active/inactive) or other system specific information should be part of the serialized object files.
 Only the active, most recent and consistent version of an object shall be serialized.

+Auto generated artifacts should be skipped if possible, example: a CDS view might generate a VIEW artifact, the VIEW should not be serialized, as it is not something the developer creates.

 If an inactive version of an object exists, the class shall indicate so in the `is_active` method. abapGit displays such objects with a yellow bolt icon in the repo view.
 However, the inactive version must be ignored by the serializer.

 As a result, a repo shall only contain the definition of active objects.
 Therefore, the deserializer can assume that the repo contains a consistent object definition and shall create an active version of the object (or update and activate it).